The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Experiments and Results

-We conducted out-of-distribution prediction for each of the 14 hashtags in our X data.
-For each given hashtag, we trained a model using data of the other 13 hashtags, and then tested the model with data of the given hashtag (the new, unseen topic).
-This split ensures an out-of-distribution condition, where the test posts come from a hashtag (topic) unseen during training~\footnote{\,In our X data, we removed the small amount (less than 0.1\%) of sender–recipient pairs that are overlapping across different hashtags.
-This ensures that sender–recipient pairs in the testing data are also unseen during training.}.
+\textit{\textbf{Experimental Setting}.} We conduct out-of-distribution (OOD) prediction for each of the 14 hashtags.
+Specifically, for each given (held-out) hashtag, we train a model using data from the other 13 hashtags and test it on the held-out hashtag, which represents the new unseen topic.
+This split creates an out-of-distribution condition because every test instance comes from a hashtag absent during training.
+This evaluation is important for studying reposting behaviour in dynamic information environments, where social media topics often emerge after a model has already been trained.
+It therefore tests whether reposting prediction models can generalise from known topics to a previously unseen topic, rather than only predicting held-out instances from the same topics.

-To obtain a stable and reliable estimate of model performance, for each given hashtag, we randomly divided the training data of the other 13 hashtags into 10 subsets, left one subset out for validation and used the other 9 subsets to train the model, and obtain prediction results.
-Then we repeated the process 10 times by leaving a different subset out each time.
-We evaluated the 10 trained models against the same test data of the given hashtag under study, and then obtained the mean and standard deviation of F1 scores.
+To obtain a stable and reliable estimate of model performance, for each given hashtag, we randomly divided the training data of the other 13 hashtags into 10 subsets.
+In each run, one subset is used for validation, and the remaining 9 subsets are used for training.
+We repeated this process 10 times by leaving out a different validation subset each time.
+The 10 trained models are evaluated against the same test data of the given held-out hashtag, producing the mean and standard deviation of F1 scores.
+Finally, we aggregate results across the 14 held-out hashtags using the same procedure as in per-hashtag prediction.

-Table \ref{tab:table_8} shows the out-of-distribution prediction by DT, NN and BERT models for each of the 14 hashtags on the 1:5 dataset.
-When based only on post data, all models show notably poor performance.
-Their overall F1 scores, $\bar\mu$, across 14 hashtags are as low as 0.117, 0.108, and 0.091, respectively, which are close to the expected F1 score of random guessing (0.167, see notes in Table 5).
-By comparison, the DT-ALL model and the NN-ALL model, using all types of data, perform significantly better.
+\textit{\textbf{Results}.} Table \ref{tab:table_4} shows the out-of-distribution prediction results.
+When based only on post-related features, all models show notably poor performance.
+Their overall F1 scores, $\bar\mu$, across 14 hashtags are as low as 0.117, 0.083, 0.091 and 0.100, respectively, which are close to the F1 score of random guessing (see notes in Table~\ref{tab:table_4}).
+The low performance of the M-only models is unlikely to be explained solely by model architecture.
+Rather, it reflects a limitation of relying exclusively on post text.
+These M-only models learn from the textual content of posts and therefore are bounded by the vocabularies, entities, and semantic contexts present in the training topics.
+This constrains their ability to generalise to new topics that are absent from the training data.